-The United States Patent and Trademark Office (USPTO) strategic plan for 2018-2022 is now available.
+The United States Patent and Trademark Office (USPTO) strategic plan for 2018-2022

 - The strategic goals set out in the plan include:

 Patent practitioners and inventors should expect to benefit from reduced pendency while obtaining a patent, higher quality interactions with the USPTO, stronger IP rights in the U.S. and internationally, and improved information technology.